UNRWA: Education programme

 Education is UNRWA's largest area of activity, accounting for more than half its regular budget and the majority of its staff.
 It operates one of the largest school systems in the Middle East, spanning 711 elementary and preparatory schools, eight vocational and technical schools, and two teacher training institutes.
 It has been the main provider of basic education to Palestinian refugee children since 1950.
 Free basic education is available to all registered refugee children, currently numbering 526,000.
 In the 1960s, UNRWA schools became the first in the region to achieve full gender equality, and a slight majority of enrolled students are female.

 Half the Palestine refugee population is under 25.
 Overcrowded classrooms containing 40 or even 50 pupils are common.
 Almost three-quarters run on a double-shift system, where two separate groups of pupils and teachers share the same buildings, thus reducing teaching time.
 The school year is often interrupted by conflicts, prompting UNRWA to develop a special programme that provides education in emergency situations.

 Per the longstanding agreement, UNRWA schools follow the curriculum of their host countries.
 This allows UNRWA pupils to progress to further education or employment holding locally recognised qualifications and complies with the sovereignty requirements of countries hosting refugees.
 Wherever possible, UNRWA students take national exams conducted by the host governments.
-Pupils at UNRWA schools often out-perform government school pupils in these state exams.

-Not all refugee children attend UNRWA schools.
-In Jordan and Syria, children have full access to government schools and many attend those because they are close to where they reside.

 Relief and social services programme

-In Palestinian refugee society, families without a male breadwinner are often very vulnerable.
-Those headed by a widow, a divorcee, or a disabled father often live in dire poverty.

-These families are considered "hardship cases", and constitute less than 6% of UNRWA beneficiaries.

 UNRWA provides food aid, cash assistance, and help with shelter repairs to these families.
 In addition, children from special hardship case families are given preferential access to the Agency's vocational training centres, while women in such families are encouraged to join UNRWA's women's programme centres.
 In these centres, training, advice, and childcare are available to encourage female refugees' social development.
+In Palestinian refugee society, families without a male head of household are often vulnerable.
+Those headed by a widow, a divorcee, or a disabled father often live in dire poverty.
+These families are considered "hardship cases" and constitute less than 6% of UNRWA beneficiaries.

 UNRWA has created community-based organizations (CBOs) to target women, refugees with disabilities, and to look after the needs of children.
 The CBOs now have their own management committees staffed by volunteers from the community.
 UNRWA provides them with technical and small sums of targeted financial assistance, but many have formed links of their own with local and international NGOs.